ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

   - `config.conf`: example of parameter settings;

   - `main_minimal.jl`: minimal code useful to understand and test the framework.
-    **You should start here!**.
-Please take a look on this file before continue this tutorial;
+    **You should start here!** Please take a look on this file before continue this tutorial;

   - `main_complete.jl`: full-featured code, handy for scientific use, such as